Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 At all stages: Avoid vague claims like "sustainable" or "eco-friendly" without specific certification backing.
 These claims are increasingly scrutinized by regulators and consumers alike.

 At Mughal Apparel, we source OEKO-TEX certified fabrics and can supply GRS-certified recycled polyester and nylon for brands with sustainability requirements.
-We are transparent about what we can certify and what we cannot.
-Get a free quote and let us know your certification requirements — we respond within 24 hours and start at 50 pieces per style.
+We are transparent about what we can certify and what we can't.
+Get a free quote and let us know your certification requirements, we respond within 24 hours and start at 50 pieces per style.

 Tags: